-This LOI covers Runs 11,12 and 13 at RHIC.
+This proposal covers Runs 12 and 13 at RHIC.
 Our primary goals for the project are:

-I. to establish that large- x_F low-M dileptons from the DY process can be discriminated from background in $\sqrt{s}=500$ GeV p++p collisions;
+I. to establish that large- $x_F$ low-M dileptons from the DY process can be discriminated from background in $\sqrt{s}$ =500 GeV p↑+p collisions;

-II. to provide sufficient statistical precision for the analyzing power for DY production to test the theoretical prediction of a sign change compared to transverse single spin asymmetries for semi-inclusive deep inelastic scattering..
+II. to provide sufficient statistical precision for the analyzing power for DY production to test the theoretical prediction of a sign change compared to transverse single spin asymmetries for semi-inclusive deep inelastic scattering.

-Our specific goals for Run11 are:
+Our goals for our tests in Run11 have been met:

-11-1. to establish the impact of a third IR on RHIC performance for p+p collisions at $\sqrt{s}=500$ GeV
+11-1. we have established the impact of a third IR on RHIC performance for p+p collisions at $\sqrt{s}$ =500 GeV, concluding that we can integrate >150 pb-1 in 3IR operation without significant impact on STAR or Phenix

-11-2. to demonstrate a means of calibrating existing hadron calorimeter modules (Hcal) in the colliding beam experiment
+11-2. we have demonstrated a means of calibrating existing hadron calorimeter modules (Hcal) in the colliding beam experiment